Georgia Overtime Laws

 Key lessons from this case:

-• This case raises the possibility that the claimed failure of paying overtime wages properly may have harmed more than one employee, pointing to a probable pattern of non-compliance by the business.
+• This case raises the possibility that the claimed failure to pay overtime wages properly may have harmed more than one employee, pointing to a probable pattern of non-compliance by the business.

 • The employees’ rights to appropriate overtime compensation are taken into account because of the court’s oversight of and approval of the settlement agreement.
 To guarantee a just conclusion, the court looks at variables such as the sum of damages granted.